w3c/wai-website/pages/fundamentals/index.fr.md

 title: "Principes fondamentaux de l’accessibilité – Vue d’ensemble"
 nav_title: "Vue d'ensemble"
 lang: fr
-last_updated: 2023-11-28  # Keep the date of the English version
+last_updated: 2023-08-08  # Keep the date of the English version

+translation:
+  last_updated: 2023-11-28  # Put the date of this translation YYYY-MM-DD (with month in the middle)

 translators:
   - name : "Rémi Bétin"